 All projects require the following:

-- non-domestic clients to check the competence of all their appointees; ensure there are suitable management arrangements for the project; allow sufficient time and resources for all stages; provide pre-construction information to designers and contractors;
+- Non-domestic clients to check the competence of all their appointees; ensure there are suitable management arrangements for the project; allow sufficient time and resources for all stages; provide pre-construction information to designers and contractors;

-- designers to: eliminate hazards and reduce risks during design; and provide information about remaining risks;
+- Designers to: eliminate hazards and reduce risks during design; and provide information about remaining risks;

-- contractors to: plan, manage and monitor their work and that of employees; check the competence of all their appointees and employees; train their employees; provide information to their employees; comply with the requirements for health and safety on-site detailed in Part 4 of the Regulations and other Regulations such as the Work at Height Regulations, and ensure there are adequate welfare facilities for their employees;
+- Contractors to: plan, manage and monitor their work and that of employees; check the competence of all their appointees and employees; train their employees; provide information to their employees; comply with the requirements for health and safety on-site detailed in Part 4 of the Regulations and other Regulations such as the Work at Height Regulations, and ensure there are adequate welfare facilities for their employees;

-- Everyone to: assures their competence; cooperate with others and coordinate work to ensure the health and safety of construction workers and others who may be affected by the work; report obvious risks; take account of the general principles of prevention in planning or carrying out construction work, and comply with the requirements in Schedule 3, Part 4 of CDM 2007 and other Regulations for any work under their control.
+- Everyone to: ensure their competence; cooperate with others and coordinate work to ensure the health and safety of construction workers and others who may be affected by the job; report obvious risks; take account of the general principles of prevention in planning or carrying out construction work, and comply with the requirements in Schedule 3, Part 4 of CDM 2007 and other Regulations for any work under their control.